 If the correct use of an OTC treatment has failed, your doctor may recommend a prescription treatment.
 These include:

 Benzyl alcohol (Ulesfia).
-This product is not toxic to lice but kills them by depriving them of oxygen.
+This product is not toxic to lice but kills them by depriving them of air.
 Side effects may include redness and itching of the scalp.
-The use of benzyl alcohol to disinfect medical devices has been shown to cause seizures and other severe reactions in newborn infants.
-Therefore, lice treatment with benzyl alcohol is not approved for use in children less than 6 months of age.
+Benzyl alcohol is not approved for use in children younger than 6 months of age.

 Ivermectin (Sklice).
-Ivermectin is approved for use with people age six months or older.
+Ivermectin is toxic to lice.
+It is approved for use with people age 6 months or older.
 It can be applied once to dry hair and then rinsed with water after 10 minutes.
+Ivermectin is also available as a tablet to be taken by mouth to children weighing more than 33 lbs. if other topical treatments do not effectively eliminate a lice infestation.

 Spinosad (Natroba).
-Spinosad is approved for use with people age six months or older.
+Spinosad is approved for use with people age 6 months or older.
 It can be applied to dry hair and rinsed with warm water after 10 minutes.
-It kills live lice and eggs and usually doesn't need repeated treatment.
+It kills lice and nits and usually doesn't need repeated treatment.

-Malathion (Ovide).
+Malathion.
 Malathion is approved for use with people age 6 or older.
-The medicated shampoo is applied, left to dry naturally and rinsed out after eight to 12 hours.
+The lotion is applied, left to dry naturally and rinsed out after eight to 12 hours.
 The drug has a high alcohol content, so it can't be used with a hair dryer or near an open flame.
+Malathion can be reapplied seven to nine days after the first treatment if necessary.

 Lifestyle and home remedies

-The hair should be wet, and you should add something to lubricate the hair, such as a hair conditioner.
-Comb the entire head from scalp to end of the hair at least twice during a session.
+The hair should be wet, and you should add something to lubricate the hair, such as a hair conditioner or olive oil.
+Comb the entire head from the scalp to the end of the hair at least twice during a session.
 The process should be repeated every three to four days for several weeks — at least two weeks after no more lice are found.

-Small clinical studies have suggested that some natural plant oils may have a toxic effect on lice and eggs.
+Small clinical studies have suggested that some natural plant oils may kill lice by suffocation, but effectiveness is uncertain.
 These products include:

 Tea tree oil

-These products are not required to meet safety, efficacy and manufacturing standards used for drugs approved by the FDA.
+These products are not required to meet safety, efficacy and manufacturing standards used for drugs approved by the Food and Drug Administration (FDA), and can sometimes cause allergic reactions.

-A number of household products are used to treat head lice infestations.
-The reasoning is that these products deprive the lice and incubating eggs of air.
-The product is applied to the hair, covered with a shower cap and left on overnight.
+A number of household products are used to treat head-lice infestations.
+These products are thought to deprive the lice of air when generous amounts are applied to the hair, covered with a shower cap and left on overnight.
 Products used for this purpose include:

 Another option is a machine that uses one application of hot air in an attempt to kill head lice and their eggs through dehydration.
 The machine requires special training and is currently available only at professional lice treatment centers.